iluwatar/java-design-patterns/_posts/2016-09-04-build-maintainable-systems-with-hexagonal-architecture.md

 ## Final words

-Applications implemented with Hexagonal Architecture are a joy to work with.
+Applications implemented with Hexagonal Architecture are a joy to maintain and work with.
 Implementation details such as frameworks, user interfaces and databases are pushed out of the core and the application can work without them.
 We can clearly point in the center of the hexagon and say that this is our application and it uses these technologies to implement the submodule interfaces.
 Restricting communication to happen only through the ports forces the application to produce testable and maintainable code.

 The full demo application of Hexagonal Architecture is available in [Java Design Patterns](https://github.com/iluwatar/java-design-patterns) Github repository.